MTG/otmm_tonic_dataset/README.md

 Additional resources
 ------------
 Most of the recordings in this dataset cannot be shared due to copyright.
 However relevant features are already computed and they can be downloaded from the [Dunya-makam](dunya.compmusic.upf.edu/makam) after registration.
-Please refer to the API documentation at http://dunya.compmusic.upf.edu/docs/makam.html to how to access the data.
+Please refer to the API documentation (http://dunya.compmusic.upf.edu/docs/makam.html) to how to access the data.

 <a name="References"></a>References
 --------------------